 What Can You Do to Help?

 Now that we’ve answered the question of what the Business Practices Education Committee is doing for ATA members, you may find yourself wondering what you can do for the committee.
 As a matter of fact, the committee is currently looking for a social media manager to coordinate and promote its blog content on social media.
 This would be a great way for a gregarious newcomer to raise their profile or for any ATA member who enjoys social media to give back to the profession.
-Complete the form online at https://buff.ly/2YfpoaQ if you are interested in becoming the committee’s social media manager.
-And if you have any questions, you can contact Sarah Symons Glegorio at email@example.com for more information.
+And if you have any questions, you can contact Sarah Symons Glegorio at firstname.lastname@example.org for more information.